-WIC § 300 sets forth the purpose, goals, and parameters of the Juvenile Court Law relating to dependent children, including the type of service array to be provided to the families in the Dependency (CWS) system.
+WIC § 300 sets forth the purpose, goals, and parameters of the juvenile court.

-"The purpose of the Juvenile Court Law is to provide maximum safety and protection for children who are currently being physically, sexually, or emotionally abused, being neglected, or being exploited, and to ensure the safety, protection and physical and emotional well-being of children who are at risk of that harm.
-This safety, protection, and physical and emotional well-being may include provision of a full array of social and health services to help the child and family to prevent re-abuse of children.
-The focus shall be on the preservation of the family as well as the safety, protection, and physical and emotional and emotional well-being and emotional well-being of the child.
-The provision of a home environment free from the negative effects of substance abuse is a necessary condition for the safety, protection and physical and emotional well-being of the child."
+The purpose of the juvenile court's involvement with a family is "to provide maximum safety and protection for children who are currently being physically, sexually, or emotionally abused, being neglected, or being exploited, and to ensure the safety, protection and physical and emotional wellbeing of children who are at risk of that harm.
+This safety, protection, and physical and emotional wellbeing may include provision of a full array of social and health services to help the child and family to prevent re-abuse of children."
+(WIC section 300.2) The focus shall be on the preservation of the family whenever it can be safely maintained.

-A petition filed by a PSW with the Juvenile Court documents information that the child has suffered, or there is a substantial risk the child will suffer abuse and/or neglect, meeting the criteria for one or more of the categories below.
-The Court makes a True Finding if a preponderance of the evidence supports the allegation.
+A petition filed by a PSW with the juvenile court documents information that the child has suffered, or there is a substantial risk the child will suffer abuse and/or neglect, meeting the criteria for one or more of the categories below.
+The juvenile court makes a true finding if a preponderance of the evidence supports the allegation.
 Specific subdivisions of WIC § 300 are as follows: